MWatty/hike_ireland/README.md

 2. As a site owner, I want visitors to find this site visually appealing.

     1. The users are met with beautiful imagery throughout the site.
-    2. There is also a colour theme throughout inclusive of fonts designed to be appealing to the user.
+    2. There is a colour theme throughout inclusive of fonts designed to be appealing to the user.

 ![Delete Page](https://github.com/MWatty/hike_ireland/blob/main/static/assets/website%20screenshots/Delete%20HIke%20.png "Delete Page")